 Printing a test page

-There are occasions when you may wish to print a test page on a printer; for example, after you changechanging the toner or printer ink on a physical printer or after changing the print driver (as shown in the Changing printer drivers recipe).
+There are occasions when you may wish to print a test page on a printer; for example, after you change the toner or printer ink on a physical printer or after changing the print driver (as shown in the Changing printer drivers recipe).
 In those cases, the test page helps you to ensure that the printer is working properly.

 Getting ready